bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-working-session.md

 - if you have a time-sensitive protocol, that might be an issue
 - after 20 min try the same
   - 20 min seems enormous.
 Should only be a few mins.
 An attacker watching all the connections.
 If you only send it to 1 then they can't do the timing connection.
 It would be nice as a stretch goal, to obscure that the mechanism is being used.
   - In addition to Tor peers, send to clearnet connections through Tor.
-In I2P, no source connections.
+In I2P, use transient source addresses.
 - can you coin flip this, by coinflip
 - if you do it twice then they can tell it is yours
 - what do you think about sending out once immediately and after a short delay (seconds) do it again.
 - This happens now because we have only 2 threads for the connection manager.
 So it is going to take some time.
-Should I broadcast it to 5 unconditionally or 1 and as soon as
+Should I broadcast it to 5 unconditionally or 1, then another one and then another one and stop as soon as the transaction is echoed back.
 - do we broadcast after we see it?
   - we broadcast like we've never seen it before.
-Will remove from the mempool and
   - a goal is to treat our transactions like others.
 By keeping it out of the mempool, that goal is achieved.
-- so we will keep out the mempool
+  - so we will keep it out of the mempool
-- and then we can think about wallet interaction
+- Then we can think about wallet interaction
-- not going to see 0 balance, but now we will see the same balance
+  - Not going to see 0 balance, but now we will see the same balance.
   - can't do this by default until we have the wallet interaction in place.
 And we deal with the case that someone makes a dependent tx because then we use the privacy advantages.
-The correction solution is a new state in the wallet for transactions that can't be spent.
+The correct solution is a new state in the wallet for transactions that can't be spent.
-- start with an unstable RPC
+- start with the RPC
-- when you send it over RPC it will return immediately to you and then start sending to the network.
-When it returns, it means seen by the network.
+  - when you send it over RPC, the RPC will return immediately and then start sending the transaction to the network.
+When the RPC returns, it does not mean that the transaction is seen by the network.
   - could do wait to broadcast or something like that.
-- new RPC, would not overload `sendrawTx`.
-Velocity risk is when you have to explain questions about it.
-Can call it an experimental API and then roll it in or include in `sendrawTX`.
-Don't return the PRC as a string but as a JSON object.
+  - new RPC, would not overload `sendrawtransaction`.
+Can call it an experimental API and then roll it in or include in `sendrawtransaction`.
+Don't return the RPC as a string but as a JSON object.
 Everything should be an object.

 ## Increase block-relay only inbound connections (Amiti/Martin)